Also known as: banded muscle-up, assisted muscleup, assisted bar muscle-up, banded bar muscle up, banded muscleup

 Frequently Asked Questions

-What are the benefits of the Band Assisted Bar Muscle Up?
+What are the main benefits of band assisted muscle-ups?